FluffyKas/pizza-kitchen/README.md

 ## My process

 The original component was pretty simple.
-Once it was done I decided to create a simple pizza app out of it (even though I had to change the wording of the actual challenge >.<).
+Once it was done I decided to create a simple pizza app out of it (even though I had to change the wording of the actual challenge).
 I was having a lot of fun with this so I kept adding new stuff.
 The design isn't the fanciest as I'm not a professional, nor was that the point here.
 I wanted to practice a couple of things instead: React, Firebase and animations.

 I don't want to pretend I reinvented the wheel here, I used a bunch of resources (most of the articles, videos and other stuff are listed below) to complete this, as most of the these things were pretty new / completely new to me but I learned heaps.